Kia Sportage Hybrid

 This year, carmakers face toughening quotas on the proportion of electric vehicles they sell, with any brand that shifts more than 2,500 cars or commercial vehicles over the 12 months of 2025 required to ensure that 28 per cent of them are fully electric.
 That’s up from 22 per cent last year — a target that was beaten by some brands but missed by the industry as a whole, with the total market share reaching just 19.6 per cent in 2024.

-The Department for Transport said it didn’t expect any brand to have to pay the £15,000 fine for every internal combustion engine (ICE) car sold above the quota (£9,000 for every van) last year, due to “flexibility” built into the system.
+The Department for Transport said it didn’t expect any brand to have to pay the £15,000 fine for every internal combustion engine (ICE) car sold above the quota (£9,000 for every van) last year, due to “flexibility” built into the system (based on overall emissions from fleets of cars sold over previous years).

-However, it means 2025 will be another tough year for vehicle makers as the Zero Emission Vehicle (Zev) mandate heat is turned up by the government, and in January the share of electric cars was just 21.3 per cent.
-Of the top 10 best sellers last month, only four are available with pure-electric powertrains, and a fifth — the Ford Puma — is not getting an electric version until the spring.
+However, it means 2025 will be another tough year for vehicle makers as the Zero Emission Vehicle (zev) mandate heat is turned up by the government, and in February the share of electric cars was just 22.8 per cent.
+That’s an increase from 15.8 per cent in the same month of February 2024, showing progress is being made, but of the top 10 best sellers so far this year, only four are available with pure-electric powertrains, and a fifth — the Ford Puma — is not getting an electric version until later this spring.

 It may mean that, once again, carmakers will have to heavily discount electric models, or reduce the supply of petrol and hybrid cars, to meet the zero emission vehicle mandate.